nisaacdz/bloxel/README.md

 ### Export to PDF and PPT
 Currently incorporating libraries for conversion of canvas to pdf, png, jpg, ppt, etc.
-Also, I will soon to add more tools like undo, redo, next page, drag page, etc.
+More tools like undo, redo, next page, drag page, etc. will be coming soon.

 ## Screenshots